Sarasota 4th of July: Fireworks & Events Guide

 Sarasota’s marquee free show launches right over the bay — and most waterfront perches downtown offer a clean line of sight.
 Bayfront Park is first-come, first-served, so plant a chair early.

-Marina Jack opens up reservation-only riverside dining for those who’d rather order a drink than wrestle for sand.
+Marina Jack opens up reservation-only riverside dining for those who’d rather order a drink than wrestle for a spot.

 Siesta Key Community Fireworks